starkandwayne-attic/starkandwayne.github.com/_posts/2013-01-28-companycreate.md

 When you can say "yes", or "oh god, I think so", then I'd love to chat with you and hear your story.
 Perhaps we can work together; or perhaps I can point you in the direction you need to go next.
 Email me at [drnic@starkandwayne.com](mailto:&#x64;&#x72;&#x6E;&#x69;&#x63;&#x40;&#x73;&#x74;&#x61;&#x72;&#x6B;&#x61;&#x6E;&#x64;&#x77;&#x61;&#x79;&#x6E;&#x65;&#x2E;&#x63;&#x6F;&#x6D;), tell me your interesting story and then let's have a chat on Skype.

-If you want a Heroku running inside your company then what you want is CloudFoundry.
-It's completely open source and can run inside your existing infrastructure and on your own Amazon AWS account.
+If you want a Heroku running inside your company ,then what you want is CloudFoundry.
+It's completely open source and can run inside your existing infrastructure and/or on your own Amazon AWS account.

-It might be open source yet its possibly one of the more complex systems you'll run within your company; and will take your team some time to get familiar with its operations and how to customize and upgrade it comfortably.
+It might be open source but it's possibly one of the more complex systems you'll run within your company, and will take your team some time to get familiar with its operations and how to customize and upgrade it comfortably.
+Don't worry -- we'll be there to help.

 You can be a customer if you want CloudFoundry for your internal team and want ongoing support and assistance.
-Once you get a small CloudFoundry deployment running, you'll never stop growing, upgrading, and extending it.
+Once you get a small CloudFoundry deployment running, you'll never have to stop growing, upgrading, and extending it.

 You can also be a customer if you run an ISP or hosting company and want to share CloudFoundry with your customers.
 You'll then be able to offer Heroku-esque experience for small apps and your dedicated VMs or machines when their applications grow up.

-You can also be a customer if you're already running CloudFoundry and want to bring in engineers, front-end developers, management, and more, then I'd love to find a way to help.
+You can also be a customer if you're already running CloudFoundry and want to bring in engineers, front-end developers, management, and more.
+I'd love to find a way to help.
 We're very excited for you, your devs and your ops people!